pirelike/mediaserver-autosuspend/README.md

 *   Follow our code style guidelines.
 *   Set up your development environment.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/pirelike/mediaserver-autosuspend/blob/main/LICENSE) file for details.

-## 🔒 Security - Keeping Things Safe

-*   **Local Storage:** API keys and other sensitive information are stored locally on your server in the `autosuspend_config.yaml` file.
-*   **Minimal Permissions:** The `autosuspend.py` script runs as a dedicated user (`mediaserver`) with limited permissions.
-*   **Logging:** Comprehensive logging helps you monitor activity and troubleshoot issues.
-*   **Updates:** The daily maintenance script keeps your system up-to-date with security patches.
-*   **Input Validation:** The configuration file is validated to prevent errors and potential security vulnerabilities.
-*   **Secure by Default:** The `check_service_health` function now defaults to verify=False to avoid potential SSL certificate issues.
-*   **API Key Protection:** Treat API keys as secrets.
-Do not share them or commit them to public repositories.
-*   **Regular Updates:** Keep your system and all services updated to patch vulnerabilities.
-*   **Firewall:** Configure a firewall on your media server to restrict access to only necessary ports and services.
-*   **HTTPS:** If exposing any services to the internet, use HTTPS with valid certificates (e.g., Let's Encrypt) to encrypt communication.
-*   **System Command Security:** The script uses predefined paths for system commands to reduce the risk of command injection.

-## 📚 Documentation - Learn More

-*   [Project Wiki](https://github.com/pirelike/mediaserver-autosuspend/wiki) - In-depth information and guides.
-*   [API Reference](https://github.com/pirelike/mediaserver-autosuspend/wiki/API-Reference) - Details about the APIs used.
-*   [Configuration Guide](https://github.com/pirelike/mediaserver-autosuspend/wiki/Configuration) - A comprehensive guide to all configuration options.
-*   [Troubleshooting](https://github.com/pirelike/mediaserver-autosuspend/wiki/Troubleshooting) - Solutions to common problems.

 ## 🔗 Related Projects

 *   [Autowake](https://github.com/pirelike/autowake) - Companion Wake-on-LAN monitor (highly recommended).